 - Incorporate IHL-based analysis into advocacy, reporting, and humanitarian action to influence the behaviour of armed actors and reduce harm to civilians.

-The Stockholm Manual is accompanied by the Inclusive IHL: Closing the Gaps in Humanitarian Protection, an equally crucial reference for how to apply the legal obligation to ensure inclusion in the application of IHL.
-Ensuring actors do no harm to civilians means taking account of the intersecting identities of civilians which affect the kind of protection they require, including: age, gender, disability, ethnicity, sexual orientation and migration status.
+The Stockholm Manual is complemented by the Inclusive IHL: Closing the Gaps in Humanitarian Protection, an equally crucial reference for how to apply the legal obligation to ensure inclusion in the application of IHL.
+Ensuring actors protect all civilians and minimise the harm they experience means taking account of the intersecting identities of civilians which affect the kind of protection they require, including: age, gender, disability, ethnicity, sexual orientation and migration status.